spwhitton/consfigurator/doc/data.rst

 - ``("--luks-passphrase" .
 VOLUME-LABEL)`` means a LUKS passphrase for volume with label ``VOLUME-LABEL``.

-(Proposed convention: Except for the first item above, these reserved names should start with ``--`` and use ``--`` to separate parameter values within the string.
+(Proposed convention: Except for the first two items above, these reserved names should start with ``--`` and use ``--`` to separate parameter values within the string.
 Hostnames cannot start with a hyphen.)

 Mechanics
 ---------